naemon/naemon.github.io/documentation/usersguide/cachedchecks.md

 * As needed for <a href="dependencychecks.html">predictive service dependency checks</a>.

-<span class="glyphicon glyphicon-pencil"></span> Note: Unless you make use of service dependencies, Naemon will not be able to use cached check results to improve the performance of service checks.
+{{ site.note }}Unless you make use of service dependencies, Naemon will not be able to use cached check results to improve the performance of service checks.{{ site.end }}

 Don't worry about that - its normal.

 Cached host checks are where the big performance improvements lie, and everyone should see a benefit there.

 ### How Caching Works